cloudfoundry/cf-for-k8s/.github/contributing.md

      or tags as references
 1. If you are adding/updating data values, please also add those changes to the `sample-cf-install-values.yml` file
 1. Before submitting, please ensure you have deployed and [run smoke tests](../docs/development.md#smoke-tests-1)
 1. Push your changes to your branch/fork
-1. Create a pull request
+1. Create a pull request against the develop branch